rolandjlevy/registration-and-login-with-MERN/README.md

 ## Improvements 👌

-> If I had more time I would do the following:

 - Implement state management with Redux
-- Unit testing
 - JWT tokens for authentication
 - Use the `he` HTML entity encoder / decoder to protect against XSS
 - Use React router for page navigation
 - Host the app on Heroku so it can run in the cloud
+- Unit testing

 ## Reference 📙

-- The content and some of the design was inpired by the [Cromwell website](https://www.cromwell.co.uk)
+- The content and design was inpired by the [Cromwell website](https://www.cromwell.co.uk)

 ## Contact 📧